begolu2/rktik-thesis/04_discussion.md

 ## Personal Evaluation

-The goals of **completeness**, **feasibility** and **maintainability**, as defined in section section [Methodology], have been reached by the implementation described in this document.
+The goals of **completeness**, **feasibility** and **maintainability**, as defined in section Section [Methodology], have been reached by the implementation described in this document.
 Development of the necessary features for *publishing* and *discussing* content using personas and movements have been built, and an appropriate environment for the operation of Rktik has been configured.
 While these initial goals are important, other aspects of Rktik have shown shortcomings in the course of development and testing.
 In this areas I have identified three aspects based on my own experiences and informal feedback received from acquaintances.

 1. Some of the concepts used in Rktik, such as the distinction between a private mindspace and a public blog or the concept of movements, are hard to understand for new users.
 This problem should be approached by building a tutorial, which explains core mechanics and concepts.
 It can be presented after signup and should be conceived for both new users with an account and potential, but unregistered users.

-2. As described in the section section [Improving Performance], the site’s speed is still too low for web user’s expectations.
+2. As described in the section Section [Improving Performance], the site’s speed is still too low for web user’s expectations.
 This can be improved by setting up periodically running background processes that precompute database queries and store them in memcache.
 Site performance could also be improved significantly by moving Rktik to more powerful servers, which however increases the costs of running the service.

 3. Rktik features interesting content that is regularly updated.
 Users who have signed up for an account but do not visit the site regularly could benefit from this through a periodic email newsletter.
 Each edition of the newsletter may feature the most interesting content on Rktik as measured by votes received on thoughts.